-The type of each argument must agree with the type of the corresponding parameter, except where the standard type coercions can be used to make the types agree.
+The type of each argument must agree with the type of the corresponding parameter, except where the standard type coercion, section 10.6.13, can be used to make the types agree.
 (See also section 12.4.6 on applying scalar functions to arrays.)